A Unified Framework for Forward and Inverse Problems in Subsurface Imaging using Latent Space Translations: Related Works

 Solving inverse problems in DL4SI has received considerable attention in recent years, thanks to the seminal work by \citet{deng2022openfwi} in creating OpenFWI, an open-access synthetic dataset involving paired examples of velocity and waveforms with varying levels of complexity.
 This has enabled the formulation of FWI as an image-to-image translation problem, where the relationship between waveforms and velocity is learned through supervised, unsupervised, or self-supervised methods \citep{lin2023physics}.
 One of the early works in supervised learning for FWI includes InversionNet \citep{wu2019inversionnet}, which uses an encoder-decoder architecture to project waveforms into flattened vector representations acting as the bottleneck layer, which are decoded back to velocity maps.
 VelocityGAN \citep{zhang2019velocitygan} builds on the idea of InversionNet by using an adversarial training scheme for learning the model parameters along with prediction loss.
 These works have also been extended for estimating 3D velocity fields in \citet{feng2021fwi}.

 Since ground-truth observations of velocity maps are difficult to obtain in real-world settings, a number of unsupervised and self-supervised formulations have also been explored for FWI.
 This includes the framework of UPFWI \citep{jin2021unsupervised} that uses the supervision of a physics-based forward model of the wave equation to enforce cycle-consistency with a data-driven inverse model.
 While the training of UPFWI is completely unsupervised and achieves comparable performance as InversionNet in some settings, it requires computationally expensive simulations of a forward model at every training epoch, restricting its scalability.
+Recent advancements, such as IFWI \cite{10562362}, FWIPLR \cite{10274489}, and FWIRLG \cite{10035474}, integrate physics-based constraints and deep learning to tackle challenges like low-quality data and geological complexity.
 A recent line of work in semi-supervised learning for FWI involves the framework of Auto-Linear \citep{pmlr-v235-feng24a}.
 In this framework, both velocity and waveforms are first mapped to higher-dimensional manifolds using two auto-encoders separately trained to minimize reconstruction loss in their respective domains.
 This is followed by a supervised learning of translations between the manifolds using two independent linear transforms (one for forward and one for inverse), building on previous observations of linearity in high-dimensional spaces for FWI \citep{feng2022intriguing}.